akaashchitragar/naukriguru/README.md

 ## 🙏 Acknowledgments

 - Google Gemini AI for powering the resume analysis
-- AWS for infrastructure support
+- Firebase for backend infrastructure
-- MongoDB Atlas for database services
 - All contributors and supporters of the project

 ## 📞 Support